kddubey/cappr/docs/source/select_a_prompt_completion_format.rst

    end_of_prompt = " "
    completions = ("Yes", "No")

-   medical_case_report = """
-   We describe the case of a 10-year-old girl with two epileptic seizures and subcontinuous spike-waves during sleep, who presented unusual side-effects related to clobazam (CLB) monotherapy.
+   medical_case_report = """We describe the case of a 10-year-old girl with two epileptic seizures and subcontinuous spike-waves during sleep, who presented unusual side-effects related to clobazam (CLB) monotherapy."""
-   """

    prompt = prompt_yes_or_no(medical_case_report)
    for completion in completions: